bucs110a0fall21/final-project-cinemadata/README.md

 ### Back End Specialist - Daniel Zheng

 Created the Button, APIrequest, and APIproxy classes and methods within them.
-Helped implement the models into the GUI.
+Worked with front end and software lead to implement models into GUI.

 ## Testing *(Software Lead)*
 * Tested code each time a new feature was added and tested all features, so long as they were implemented, as per the ATP.